johnhsanchez2009/AnimeSuggester/README.md

 # AnimeSuggester

-My senior project from university.
+My senior project from university, a joint project with one of my good friends.
 Utilizes a simple shell to allow users to search through a locally stored database of anime, create and edit a list of anime titles, and get suggestions based on how the user rates those anime on a scale of 1 to 10, with 10 being the best.

 List of shell commands: